 Retail Price: $160 (use code NMB10 for 10% off!)

 Merrell is well known for their traditional (bulkier) hiking boots but created a great barefoot running and hiking shoe option with the Vapor Glove 3 Luna Leather Sneakers.
 These shoes are seriously slimmed down with almost zero ground-to-foot separation and literally fit like a glove.
 The leather uppers and grippy Vibram outsole mean they’re great for dealing with cold and wet weather.

 Lems gained a cult following from their first foray into the market, the Lems Primal 2.
 The Primals are a true barefoot running and hiking shoe with an extra-wide to-box and a zero-drop platform.
 The elimination of the raised heel bed helps with spine alignment and proper posture.
 The Lems Primal 2 are made with vegan materials and are super lightweight; they clock in at under 7 oz in an effort to getting you close to that barefoot feeling as possible.They make a great travel shoe if you’re planning on doing a little of everything and want something super comfortable.

 Xero Shoes Prio

 Xero shoes is another leader in the barefoot movement, with the founder inspired to make a better running shoe after repeated injuries.
-The Xero Shoes Prio use the company’s signature 5.5mm FeelTrue rubber that provides adequate protection but still allows you to feel the ground underneath.
+The Xero Shoes Prio use the company’s signature FeelTrue rubber that provides adequate protection but still allows you to feel the ground underneath.
 Barefoot options are typically pretty expensive, and Xero Shoes create some of the most affordable barefoot hiking shoes.